 How many GCSEs should I do?

-Doing up to 9 or 10 subjects is common, but the ‘right’ number will depend on your academic abilities and whether your teachers has any recommendations.
+Doing up to 9 or 10 subjects is common, but the ‘right’ number will depend on your academic abilities and whether your teachers have any recommendations.
 Some children do as many as 12, but this means a bigger workload and more exam pressure, which can, in turn, lead to lower grades overall, so it’s important to balance quantity with quality.